levalyukov/preco-app/readme.md

 ## TODO

 - [X] Parser through Playwright
+- [X] Getting schedules for other groups
-- [ ] Getting schedules for other groups
+- [ ] Getting a weekly schedule for groups

 ## Main modules